aallali/CRUD-Authentication-Serverless-AWS/README.md

 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

 #### Note:
->this branch contains MongoDB implementation in serverless/nodeJs using Mongoose
+>⚠️ this branch contains MongoDB implementation in serverless/nodeJs using Mongoose

+>⚠️ check the dynamoDB implementation in this [branch](https://github.com/aallali/todo-AWS-Serverless/tree/dynamodb-implement)
 ## Installation/deployment instructions

 Depending on your preferred package manager, follow the instructions below to deploy your project.